1j01/diverge/README.md

 # Diverge

-at any and every letter
+at any and every letter.

-*organic textploration*
+**This is just an idea so far.**
+It's nothing yet but a filtered list
+(on a canvas with some fun transitions.)

+The medium is the message.

 <!-- I implore you to explore the text galore -->
 <!-- where there's text, there's always more -->